canonical/ubuntu-pro-docs/account-setup.rst

 Landscape
 ---------

 If you have a paid Ubuntu Pro subscription, you are entitled to use Landscape.
-You can use it either :ref:`Self-hosted <self-hosted-landscape>` (for which you do not need a Landscape account) or as a service (Landscape SaaS).
+You can use it either :ref:`Self-hosted <self-hosted-landscape>` or as a service (Landscape SaaS).

 Set up Landscape SaaS account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~